daces-group/daces-group.github.io/README.md

 ## Overview

-The **DACES** (**D**ata structures and **A**lgorithms for **C**ommunications **E**ngineering **S**afety) is a research group at the [The Grainger College of Engineering](https://grainger.illinois.edu/) of the University of Illinois at Urbana-Champaign.
+The **DACES** (**D**ata structures and **A**lgorithms for **C**ommunications **E**ngineering **S**afety) is a research group at [The Grainger College of Engineering](https://grainger.illinois.edu/) of the University of Illinois at Urbana-Champaign.
 We study data structures and algorithms for ensuring the trust, reliability, and security of *modern* communications infrastructure.
 Through the lens of the theory of *information, computation, and complexity*, we aim to design and analyze algorithms for trustworthy systems with provable guarantees.
 Whenever possible, we liaise with experts on socio-politics and economics to further understand the consequences of our technical work.

 ## Topics

-Here are some topics we devote our attention to:
+Here are some research topics we devote our attention to:
 * Creating and Auditing Trustworthy Statistics and Machine Learning:
     * Attack Models for Data Privacy, Security, Robustness
     * Solution Models for Data Privacy, Security, Robustness